Gorillarock/granitex/README.md

     - Log in to manage stored messages.
     - Enables billing based on usage.
 - Time to live for all entries (unless logged into proper tier).
-- Tooltips to for fields which explain their usage.
+- Tooltips for fields which explain their usage.